Managing your Universal Credit claim

 Local Housing Allowance rates have been increased to the 30th percentile of market rents.
 This applies to all private renters who are new Universal Credit claimants, or have an existing Universal Credit claim that includes a housing element, and to existing Housing Benefit claimants.

-You may be eligible for a Test and Trace Support Payment of £500 if all of the following apply to you:
+You may be eligible for a self-isolation support payment of £500 if all of the following apply to you:

-- You have been told to stay at home and self-isolate by NHS Test and Trace (by phone, email, letter or text message) on or after 28 September 2020.
-This can be either because you have tested positive for coronavirus or have recently been in close contact with someone who has tested positive
+- You have been told to stay at home and self-isolate, either because you have tested positive for coronavirus, or have recently been in close contact with someone who has tested positive

 - You are employed or self-employed